GustavoGuima86/terraform-eks-observability-GPL-infra-multi-account/Readme.md

-## Beta
+## WIP - please don't use it yet, working in progress
 # Observability EKS opensource S3 backend

 Using the stack, Grafana, Prometheus, Loki and Mimir

-By relying in Opensource tool and S3 storage we are achieving a high level of cost-effectiveness and resilience.
+By relying on in Opensource tool and S3 storage we are achieving a high level of cost-effectiveness and resilience.

 Tools applied: